Quintus Valerius Orca: Land distribution in Volaterrae

-After Caesar came into the dictatorship, Orca was given a commission to confiscate land in the area around Volaterrae in Etruria, which was to be redistributed to Caesar's veterans as a reward for their service.
+After Caesar finally took over the dictatorship, Orca was given a commission to confiscate land in the area around Volaterrae in Etruria, which was to be redistributed to Caesar's veterans as a reward for their service.
 The history of these land distributions is vexed, and the degree of Orca's success is unclear.
 In the earlier civil war between Marius and Sulla, Volaterrae had sided with Marius, who supported greater extension of rights to Rome's allies than did the conservative Sulla.
 The Sullans lay siege to the town in 80 BC, and as a result of their defeat, the Volaterreans had suffered a reduction of rights and territory.
 This event had ended the Etruscan era for the city-state, but by 63 BC the previously confiscated lands still had not been distributed.
 Cicero successfully opposed this redistribution, and blocked another in 60.
 The issue seems to have remained unresolved for another fifteen years, until Caesar's decision to establish a colony there in 45.

 Although an inscription provides evidence that Volaterrae had the legal status of colonia in the early Principate, there are few archaeological traces to indicate that veterans actually received and inhabited the land.
 It has been conjectured that the Volaterreans were able to negotiate a less radical reorganization from Orca, perhaps through the network of friendships, family ties and connections left from his pro-Marian father and his friend Cicero.